ken-okabe/ken-okabe.github.io/src/content/docs/ja/book/unit-6/section-1/1-n-api.md

+---
-# Chapter 1: Navigating the Nullable World — The n-APIs as Safe Operations
+title: 'Chapter 1: Navigating the Nullable World — The n-APIs as Safe Operations'
+description: >-
+  In the previous chapter, we delved into the truth behind the problems historically caused by null.
+Our conclusion was that the root of the problem was not that the concept of null itself is evil, but that the safe operations that should be paired with null (the empty set) were not defined in many languages.
+An algebraic structure is only complete with a pair of a "set" and an "operation."
+The failure to provide corresponding "operations" for the "set" element of null was the true "billion-dollar mistake."
+---
 ## 1\.
 The Conclusion of the Previous Chapter: The Missing Piece Was a "Safe Operation"

 In the previous chapter, we delved into the truth behind the problems historically caused by `null`.
 Our conclusion was that the root of the problem was not that the concept of `null` itself is evil, but that the **safe operations** that should be paired with `null` (the empty set) were not defined in many languages.
 An algebraic structure is only complete with a pair of a "set" and an "operation."
 The failure to provide corresponding "operations" for the "set" element of `null` was the true "billion-dollar mistake."